YoloGamer123415/log-info/README.md

 ## Credits

-I used some of the code from [Bahamas10's log-prefix](https://www.npmjs.com/package/log-prefix) and modified it a bit to make info-log.
+I used some of the code from [Bahamas10's log-prefix](https://www.npmjs.com/package/log-prefix) and modified it a bit to make log-info.